 Calculate Cost of Labor

-Finally, using bookkeeping tools can help you keep track of your labor costs, the other part of your prime cost.
-An integrated restaurant management system pulls labor and sales data from your POS, allowing you to access real-time labor metrics and identify historical trends.
+Finally, bookkeeping tools help you keep track of your labor costs, the second part of your prime cost.
+An integrated restaurant software pulls labor and sales data from your POS, allowing you to access real-time labor metrics and identify historical trends.
 With reports in hand and future sales projections, you can optimize labor by leveraging forecasting or smart schedule tools.
 Calculating your cost of labor can also help you see where you may need to make changes, such as implementing restaurant scheduling software or investing in more staff training.

 Restaurant bookkeeping can be challenging but learning the basic practices can be simple.
 Tracking your costs, inventory, and revenue through bookkeeping can help understand your business from the ground up.
 And when you understand your foundation, you can make impactful, long-term changes that add to your bottom line and help your business grow.

 Restaurant365 incorporates restaurant accounting software and restaurant operations software into an all-in-one, cloud-based platform.
 For 12 tactics you can start implementing today to streamline your restaurant accounting, download the accounting e-book, 12 Crucial Functions for Successful Restaurant Accounting.